larsjanssen-valcon/MLOps-GitHubActions-Valcon/README.md

 6. Set region to `(Europe) West Europe`
 7. Click on -> Review + Create -> Create

-## Exercise 1: Setup New Project in Azure DevOps
+## Exercise 1: Setup New Project in GitHub

 In this exercise you will set up a repository in GitHub and import a repository that we have built for you.